Cloud Security: An Introduction

-With pro-active notifications and live health monitoring, users will also be able to be alerted to any faults that may result in security downtime, like a camera outage or programming error.
+With proactive notifications and live health monitoring, users will also be able to be alerted to any faults that may result in security downtime, like a camera outage or programming error.

 Security systems have come a long way since the days of heavily-wired, monochrome cameras and titanic racks of VCRs requiring daily tape changes record footage.

-Cloud access control also improves and enhances the operation of door, identity and access management control.
+Not only does this add greater simplicity for the end-user, cloud access control also improves and enhances the operation of door, identity and access management control.
 Access alerts, heatmaps, entry event timelines and occupancy monitoring are all features of most modern cloud systems.

 Analytical, Data-Driven Door Control